ShinkaM/MP7.Aaryan.Shinka/README.md

 that if the message included a 'Q', the code would return null.
 This was solved by replacing the letter with a 'U' if the message included a 'Q'.

 ### The key
- The key may be changed by directly chaning the content of the key variable.
+ The key may be changed by directly changing the content of the key variable.
 This must be 25 letters, no spaces, and missing 'Q'.